p-wysocki/WTNR-pipe-leak-detection/README.md

 # WTNR-pipe-leak-detection
-Machine learning project focused on detecting underground equipment failure
+Machine learning university research project focused on detecting underground equipment failure

 The analysed algorithm models all of water networks' nodes with linear regression using a limited set of sensors.
 They are chosen by Dijkstra path finding algorithm (closest sensors weighted by the pipe length).
 The water network model of Walkerton city is contained in a file of .inp extension which I am not allowed to share.